azoght/coding-club-alexander-academy/Week1.md

 However, a function can also have *no input* whatsoever.

-Regardless, a function *should* have output.
+Regardless, a function should *always* have output.

 ## The Type() Function
 The function type() gives us the data type of the argument [(2.5: Data Types)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/DataTypes.html)